Year 10 Work Experience

 How to Organise Your Placement

 Think about the subjects that you are studying and the sort of career you would like to follow in the future.
-Use the list of former placements for some ideas which is in the Parents and Students area under Work Experience of the school website.
+Use the list of former placements for some ideas which which can be viewed in Grofar, to research businesses.
+Think about the subjects that you are studying and the sort of career you would like to follow in the future.

 If you’re hoping to work in a popular or exciting industry, such as in TV or film, then competition for work experience can be really tough and you need to be organised early.
 You also need to make a big impression when you send in your request.